Experts say it’s likely that multiple companies will be hacked at same time this year.

 Just days before hackers held data from 300,000 computers ransom around the world, a survey by insurance company American International Group was released stating 90 percent of cyber security and risk experts believe that simultaneous attacks on multiple companies are likely to occur within the year.

 “This paints a picture of large systemic events we might see including disruption to financial networks or transaction systems, internet infrastructure, the powergrid, and health care system,” the report says.

 Hackers target businesses with outdated software, so computers that aren’t constantly being updated are most at risk.
-Hackers have started using software intended to hold computer users’ data hostage and ultimately delete it unless they pay up — sometimes thousands of dollars.
+Hackers started using software to hold computer users’ data hostage and delete it unless they pay — sometimes thousands of dollars.